 The amusement park and water park offers rides, slides, parades, shows, plenty of meet-and-greets with your favorite Sesame characters, including Elmo, Big Bird, and Abby Cadabby—and yes, a dose of nostalgia for us parents.
-We've visited several times, including a return trip for opening day in 2017.
 Read on for our review and top tips for attending with toddlers and even bigger kids in tow.

 As you plan your summer getaways, don't forget to check out our guide to the best amusement and water parks across the country.